improbable-eng/etcd-cluster-operator/docs/design/backups.md

   namespace: default
 spec:
   schedule: "*/1 * * * *"
+  backupTemplate:
     type: snapshot
     destination:
       gcsBucket:
         bucketName: my-cluster-backup-bucket
         creds:
           secretRef:
             name: my-cluster-backup-bucket-credentials
             namespace: default
 ```

 This resource appears very similar to the `EtcdBackup` resource, with the addition of a `schedule` field:
-This field allows backups to be taken on a crontab-notation schedule.
+This field allows backups to be taken on a crontab-notation schedule, behaving similarly to the Kubernetes [CronJob](https://kubernetes.io/docs/tasks/job/automated-tasks-with-cron-jobs/#schedule) resource.

 The controller will maintain a pool of go routines, one for each backup schedule resource.
 These go routines will simply sleep until the crontab fires, at which point they will create an `EtcdBackup` resource from the given configuration.
 The controller reconcile process will make sure that the pool of goroutines are a reflection of the desired configuration.
-New routines will be created when the resource is applied, routines will be recreated when a reources is changed, and deleted when a resource is removed.
+New routines will be created when a resource is applied, routines will be recreated when a resource is changed, and deleted when a resource is removed.